YourBr0ther/pokenavi/README.md

 * PokeCORE integration [work in progress]

 ### Frontend Development
-* Figure out how to stop input if not authenticated
 * Add a party system and PC system
   * Select 6 for Party
   * Check boxes showing all registered Pokemon